 On average, slip and fall injuries account for over a million emergency room visits each year.
 Falls are also the leading cause of construction workplace deaths, missed time from work, and workers’ compensation claims in the United States.

 Slip and fall cases typically arise from unsafe premises.
 Property owners have a legal obligation to ensure their facilities and grounds pose no danger to lawful visitors or occupants.
-The law categorizes visitors into on private property in three groups:
+The law categorizes visitors on private property into three groups: